unibo-spe/spe-slides/content/07-ci/generator.md

 Templates in GitHub are special files found in the `.github` folder, written in *YAML* or *Markdown*, and *stored on the default branch*.

-The descriptor generates a form that users must fill.
+The descriptor generates a form that users must fill in.

 They are available for both **issues** and **pull requests**, and share most of the syntax.